NdoleStudio/httpsms/README.md

 [![Discord](https://img.shields.io/discord/1095778291488653372?label=Discord)](https://discord.gg/kGk8HVqeEZ)

 [httpSMS](https://httpsms.com) is a service that lets you use your Android phone as an SMS Gateway to send and receive SMS messages.
 You make a request to a simple HTTP API and it triggers your Android phone to send an SMS.
-SMS messages received on your android phone can also be fowarded to your webhook endpoint.
+SMS messages received on your android phone can also be forwarded to your webhook endpoint.

 Quick Start Guide 👉 [https://docs.httpsms.com](https://docs.httpsms.com)